 The seat of a member who leaves the constituency from which that member has been elected shall be declared vacant.

-The use of alternates for voting members is not permitted.
+Any voting member who will be absent from a meeting may provide the Chair with advance written notice of the absence and designate an alternate to attend that meeting as a voting member.

 In the event that a seat of a member becomes vacant, a replacement shall be elected or appointed according to the usual process as outlined in these Bylaws at the earliest possible date.
 Members so elected or appointed shall serve the remaining term of office of the incumbent, at which point the normal election or appointment process will be followed.

-The seat of an elected or appointed member who fails to attend three meetings of Faculty Council between September 1 and August 31 may be declared vacant by the Chair.
+The seat of an elected or appointed member who fails to attend or designate an alternate for three meetings of Faculty Council between September 1 and August 31 may be declared vacant by the Chair.

 Faculty Council Conduct of Business:

-Faculty Council Chair and Vice Chair will be elected from the Faculty members listed according to the Table in 6.1.5.The election will normally occur on or about September 1, and the normal term will be two years, or a shorter term corresponding to the Chair or Vice Chair’s Faculty Council term.
+Faculty Council Chair and Vice Chair will be elected from the voting members of Faculty Council.

+The election will normally occur on or about September 1, and the normal term will be two years, or a shorter term corresponding to the Chair or Vice Chair’s Faculty Council term.

 The Chair is a voting member of Faculty Council.